aliyeysides/ng-multi-app-repo/README.md

 ## Build

 Run `npm run build` to build the project in ahead-of-time compilation.
 Alternatively, run `npm run build-jit` to run a just-in-time build.
-You must specify the desired environment by appending an npm parameter `-- --env=staging`.
+You must specify the desired environment by appending an npm parameter `-- --env=staging` and also the app name that will be built using `-- --app mastering-the-bear`.
+This repository is currently housing two products: 'mastering-the-bear' and 'power-pulse'.
 The build artifacts will be stored in the `dist/` directory.

 **Please use jit compilation for now to avoid known issues!**